 Credits: Levi Walton

-Nikole has seen much love for her work on the coverage of civil rights in the United States.
-She has received rewards for her work, and she has received coverage from many news media companies.
-She won the Pulitzer Prize for Commentary and the MacArthur Fellowship award.
+Nikole has seen respect for her work on the coverage of civil rights in the United States.
+She has received rewards for her work, and she has garnered coverage from many news media companies.
+For example, she won the Pulitzer Prize for Commentary and the MacArthur Fellowship award.